07fahim/Advanced-Multi-Agent-AI-Fitness-Coach/README.md

 **Your Personal Trainer & Nutritionist in One**

-An intelligent fitness coaching application powered by AI that provides personalized workout plans, nutrition guidance, and real-time fitness advice.
+Get personalized fitness coaching and nutrition guidance powered by AI, tailored to your goals and profile.

 [🚀 Live Demo](https://fitness-coach-wsipw4fnqsa9zkrdej4cjh.streamlit.app) • [🐛 Report Bug](#) • [💡 Request Feature](#)